Fujifilm GF 32-64mm f/4 R WR Review

 I was reviewing the GF 20-35mm f/4 R WR at the same time as the 32-64mm.
 This lens is a tad lighter at 1.6 lb, 725 g, with a smaller footprint, and features internal focus.
 These attributes make for an overall nicer user experience.

-You cannot complain about the overall build quality.
-It feels rock solid in the hand with a smooth operating zoom action and aperture ring.
+The overall build quality is excellent.
+It feels rock solid in the hand and has a smooth-operating zoom action and aperture ring.

 In Action

-As I had the GF 20-35mm from Fujifilm Canada at the same time, I often took the two lenses out at the same time and they made for a wonderful pair complimenting each other well and covering focal lengths from 20-64mm.
+As I had the GF 20-35mm from Fujifilm Canada at the same time, I often took the two lenses out at the same time, and they made for a wonderful pair, complimenting each other well and covering focal lengths from 20 to 64mm.

-I also took the lenses out one by one and here I found I enjoyed my outings more so with the GF 32-64mm as it covers focal lengths you could describe as more “normal”.
-The zoom range starts at a 25mm full-frame equivalent, which is “quite wide” and takes you right up to a standard 51mm equivalent.
+I also took the lenses out one by one, and here I found I enjoyed my outings more with the GF 32-64mm as it covers focal lengths you could describe as more “normal.”
+The zoom range starts at a 25mm full-frame equivalent, which is “quite wide,” and takes you right up to a standard 51mm equivalent.

 Please see the two photos below.
 The first frame was captured at 32mm and the second at 64mm.